 The album hit the UK Rock and Independent Album charts both at #1.
-Not quite surprisingly with Steven Wilson hailing from the rainy isles.
-It was quite well received all over Europe and got a laudable rank 39 in the US Billboard 200.
+Not quite surprisingly, with Steven Wilson hailing from the rainy isles.
+It was quite well received all over Europe and got a laudable rank of 39 in the US Billboard 200.
 I was quite amazed that the US ranking wasn’t much better, but then this is not your usual Big Mac with Fries.
 It is something approaching French Cuisine.

-Another remarkable feature of this are the lyrics.
+Another remarkable feature of this record are the lyrics.
 More often than not, the words in Rock and Metal are really indifferent, but not here.
 The way Steven Wilson managed to match the words with the music is absolutely amazing.
 No cheese in sight anywhere.
 At all.

+And indeed, the first three tracks on Hand.
+Cannot.
+Erase. ooze happiness!
 First Regret with a hopeful, even bashful air.
 Then followed by some questioning in 3 Years Older.
 Hand.
 Cannot.
-Erase. (the title song) and Perfect Life still play on a pretty upbeat note, whereas the latter veers downwards fast.
-Then starts Routine in all its sad splendor and it always leaves me somewhat depressed.
+Erase. (the title song) and Perfect Life still play on a pretty upbeat note.
+Whereas the latter veers downwards fast.
+Then starts Routine in all its sad splendor, and it always leaves me somewhat depressed.